 Similarly, provincial variations exist in the type of service provided.
-For example, 64 percent of households in Punjab reported that the LHW has ever talked to them about ways to improve the cleanliness of drinking water compared to 73 percent in Balochistan.
-The survey also revealed that 39 percent of households in Punjab who are current users of modern contraceptives were supplied by the LHW compared to 68 percent in Balochistan.
+For example, 73 percent of households registered with the LHW in Balochistan reported that the LHW has talked to them at some point about ways to improve the cleanliness of drinking water. .
+The survey also revealed that 68 percent of currently married women aged 15-49 in Balochistan, who are current users of modern contraceptives, were supplied by the LHW.